robertwe/robertwe.github.io/_posts/2014-07-01-add-timestamp-to-bash-history.markdown

 ---
 Sometimes there is a need to add timestamp to bash history.
-At my work I found it quite useful especially when some other developers got access to the same box or when you simple want to have an idea when command from history was executed.
+At my work I found it quite useful especially when some other developers got access to the same box or when you simple want to have an idea when command from history was executed. &nbsp;
 This is how we can achieve this:
 {% highlight bash %}
 echo 'export HISTTIMEFORMAT="%d.%m.%y %T"' >> ~/.profile